apdev/apdevblog.com/source/_posts/2014-03-21-gruntjs-and-its-plugins.markdown

 problem.
 This way, others can use your code - even in scenarios which you haven't been thinking about while writing the code ... this is a good thing.

-Funny enough, a couple of days after my first Grunt experience, I listened to the [JavaScript Jabber podcast][3] and they were talking about [Gulp][4] (and Grunt, of course) with [Eric Schoffstall][7] - one of the developers behind "the new kid on the block".
+Funny enough, a couple of days after my first stint with Grunt, I listened to the [JavaScript Jabber podcast][3] and they were talking about [Gulp][4] (and Grunt, of course) with [Eric Schoffstall][7] - one of the developers behind "the streaming build system".
 It was really interesting and you should definitely go and listen to it (after you've finished reading the post).